-In line with Confucian teachings (see p.
-2 of Religion and Spirituality), Vietnamese families typically honor the oldest male as head of the household.
+In line with Confucian teachings (see Religion and Spirituality), Vietnamese families typically honor the oldest male as head of the household.
 Elder family members are highly respected and serve as a source of advice for younger members.
 Females traditionally defer to male family members.